 Example: I enjoyed the trailer I saw of a show called “The Life of Simon The Cat.”
 While I normally don’t watch TV shows, I’m willing to go down the rabbit hole with this one to see if I like it.

 2. Doing something that might appear simple at first, but later it leads down a path that is a lot stranger, confusing, or complex than previously thought.

 Example: Tim’s laptop keeps restarting itself and I haven’t a clue why.
 I thought fixing it would be easy at first, but I’ve fallen down a rabbit hole since then.

 Would You Want To Go Down The Rabbit Hole?

 While most rabbits dig and live in burrows, some do not.
 For example, the desert cottontail doesn’t dig its own holes.
 Instead, they use burrows made by other animals.
-So… no, you should not try to go down these holes.
-They are for rabbits, not humans!

 The Origin of ‘Down The Rabbit Hole’

 It’s believed that the phrase go down the rabbit hole comes from a 19th century novel called Alice’s Adventures In Wonderland (or Alice In Wonderland for short).
 This novel was written by Lewis Carroll and published in the year 1865.

 Near the beginning of this fictional story, a girl named Alice crawls into a rabbit’s hole.
 Shortly after, she literally falls down the rabbit hole and ends up in a strange place called Wonderland.

 - I’m looking for a new hobby, but I can’t decide on what I want to do.
 I thought about gardening and cooking, but I don’t think those are for me.
 What about music?
 I’ve always wanted to learn how to play an instrument.
 I think I’ll go down the rabbit hole and learn how to play the violin.